-NC Space Grant has allocated a total of $5,000 to provide between 1-3 awards in the Informal Education and Public Outreach program category, with a period of performance of 10 months (April 1, 2014 – February 1, 2015).
+NC Space Grant has allocated a total of $10,000 to provide between 2-4 awards ($2,500 maximum) in the Informal Education/Public Outreach program category, with a period of performance of 12 months (July 1, 2016 – June 30, 2017).
 Proposing institutions are required to provide 100% cost-matching (1:1) using non-federal funds.
 In other words, if $2,500 is requested from NC Space Grant, then $2,500 must be provided as match.
 Facilities and Administrative (F&A, or overhead) costs are not allowed.

 Program Announcement: Download Request for Proposals